June 16 in Yankee History

 • Veteran righty Kerry Wood (1977) increased the size of the Yankee June 16 birthday club once he was acquired for the stretch run in 2010, a run where he was superb, pitching to a 2-0 record controlling the eighth inning for the Yanks to an era of 0.69 over 26 games.

-• The Yankees signed righty reliever Ian Hamilton (1995) to a contract in January 2023, and he had posted a 1-1 record with one save in 16 games until he was placed on the injured list.
+• The Yankees signed righty reliever Ian Hamilton (1995) to a contract in January 2023, and he posted a 3-2 record with two saves in 39 games, three as a starter, probably more an opener.
 An amateur draft signer with the Chisox in 2016, Ian had posted a 1-2 mark in 14 games with the 2018-2020 White Sox, and no record in one game with the 2022 Twins.
-He’s been a valuable part of a very good bullpen in 2023, and hopefully will be contributing again shortly.
+A valuable part of a very good bullpen in 2023, Ian is 0-1 in 24 games in 2024 as this is being updated.

 • Other baseball birthdays of note: righty Ernie Johnson (1924), who won 40 and saved 19 while losing but 23 games for the Braves in Boston and Milwaukee from 1950-1959; Bob Miller (1926), with a dead-even 42-42 mark with the Phillies from 1949-1958; Joe Decker (1947); Ron LeFlore (1948); Salome Barojas (1957); Calvin Schiraldi (1962); Wally Joyner (1962), who cleared 204 fences for 1,106 rbi’s from 1986-2001; first baseman Kevin Young (1969), who garnered most of his 144 taters and 606 rbi’s from 1992-2003 with the Pirates; Chris Gomez (1971); Jose Nieves (1975); Dewon Brazelton (1980); Joe Saunders (1981); Jonathan Broxton (1984); Arquimedes Caminero (1987); Kelby Tomlinson (1993); Justin Haley (1991); Zach Weiss (1992); Tyler Zuber (1995); and Will Benson (1998).